Confidence in numbers – two decades of defining brand value

 What followed was a move that would take the company far from its roots – as a well-regarded South Korean electronics business – and propel it into homes across the world, cementing its position as the world’s most powerful consumer electronics brand.

 The results speak for themselves.
-Our strategic partnership, spanning the past two decades, has catalysed Samsung’s transformation into the world’s sixth most valuable brand.
+Our strategic partnership, spanning the past two decades, has guided Samsung’s transformation into the world’s sixth most valuable brand.
 Experiencing an impressive 15% average annual growth rate in brand value since 2000, achieving a brand value of $59.89 million in 2018.
 The Samsung of today is praised globally as a pioneer of the consumer experience, creating innovative products that empower people everywhere to defy barriers and achieve the impossible.